nathanpeck/json-template/docs/qa.md

 __Q.
 Why is there no reassignment operator?__

 __A.__ Part of this experiment is to see what can be done with a completely immutable language.
-There by design ance a node's variables have been resolved it becomes a static value that cannot be changed ever again.
+Therefore by design once a node's variables have been resolved it becomes a static value that cannot be changed ever again.
 This language is designed to use functional style operations to "sculpt" data from one form to another.

 __Q.
 How sophisticated is the `$math` node?__